gregmoille/pyNISTtoolbox/README.md

 # Using the pyNISTtoolbox

-## Addint the NISTgenerator to you path
+## Adding the NISTgenerator to you path

 In case you are tweaking the package a lot, it is easier to put it in a path that is more user friendly than the standard `site-packaged` such that: